mujasoft/brewgen/README.md

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --repo-dir            -r      TEXT  Location of where the repo is cloned. [default: None]                      │ │ --output              -o      TEXT  Location of where to save formula file. [default: output.rb]               │ │ --tag                 -t      TEXT  Release tag [default: None]                                                │ │ --model               -m      TEXT  Name of model. [default: llama3]                                           │ │ --install-completion                Install completion for the current shell.                                  │ │ --show-completion                   Show completion for the current shell, to copy it or customize the         │
+│ --repo-dir            -r      TEXT  Location of where the repo is cloned. [default: None]                      │ │ --output              -o      TEXT  Location of where to save formula file. [default: output.rb]               │ │ --tag                 -t      TEXT  Release tag [default: latest]                                                │ │ --model               -m      TEXT  Name of model. [default: llama3]                                           │ │ --install-completion                Install completion for the current shell.                                  │ │ --show-completion                   Show completion for the current shell, to copy it or customize the         │